safer-r/saferTool/README.md

 This package can be redistributed and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchandability or fitness for a particular purpose.
-See the GNU General Public License for more details at https://www.gnu.org/licenses.
+See the GNU General Public License for more details at https://www.gnu.org/licenses or in the Licence.txt attached file.

 <br />